makersacademy/acebook-rails-template/README.md

 ```

 This will create the files in views, test units, helpers, stylesheet and adds the page to the routes.rb file.

+## Connecting to database

+Log on to Heroku

+access floating-plateau-14779

+click 'resources'

+Select the postgres database

+Select 'Settings', then 'view credentials'

+Grab the URI

+Go to TablePlus

+Create a new connection using the URL

+Paste the URI and connect!

+## DANGER

+We have put this line into config/initializers/application.rb

+`Warning[:deprecated] = false`